Dilaudid Injection Dosage

 Titration and Maintenance of Therapy

-Individually titrate DILAUDID INJECTION or DILAUDID-HP INJECTION to a dose that provides adequate analgesia and minimizes adverse reactions.
-Continually reevaluate patients receiving DILAUDID INJECTION or DILAUDID-HP INJECTION to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse [see Warnings and Precautions (5.2)].
+Titrate the dose based upon the individual patient’s response to their initial dose of DILAUDID INJECTION.
+Individually titrate DILAUDID INJECTION to a dose that provides adequate analgesia and minimizes adverse reactions.
+Continually reevaluate patients receiving DILAUDID INJECTION to assess the maintenance of pain control, signs and symptoms of opioid withdrawal, and other adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse.
 Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including initial titration.

-If the level of pain increases after dosage stabilization, attempt to identify the source of increased pain before increasing the DILAUDID INJECTION or DILAUDID-HP INJECTION dosage.
-If unacceptable opioid-related adverse reactions are observed, consider reducing the dosage.
+If the level of pain increases after dosage stabilization, attempt to identify the source of increased pain before increasing the DILAUDID INJECTION dosage.
+If after increasing the dosage, unacceptable opioid-related adverse reactions are observed (including an increase in pain after a dosage increase), consider reducing the dosage.
 Adjust the dosage to obtain an appropriate balance between management of pain and opioid-related adverse reactions.

 Frequently asked questions